MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-endpoints-non-windows.md

 ### Run detection test
 Create an EICAR test file by saving the string displayed on the portal in an empty text file.
 Then, introduce the test file to a machine running the third-party antivirus solution.

-The file should trigger a detection and a corresponding alert on Windows Defender ATP.
+The file should trigger a detection and a corresponding alert on Microsoft Defender ATP.

 ## Offboard non-Windows machines
 To effectively offboard the machine from the service, you'll need to disable the data push on the third-party portal first then switch the toggle to off in Windows Defender Security Center.
 The toggle in the portal only blocks the data inbound flow.